Contextual Linear Optimization with Partial Feedback: Contextual Linear Optimization with Bandit Feedback

-Contextual linear optimization (CLO) models the use of predictive features (context variables) to improve decision making in linear optimization with random coefficients.
-In CLO, we consider a decision $z\in\Z$ that incurs an uncertain cost $Y\tr z$ determined by a random cost vector $Y\in\Y$ that is not observed at decision time.
-We do, however, observe predictive features $X\in\X$ prior to decision, which help reduce uncertainty.
-CLO can be expressed either as a contextual stochastic optimization problem or a linear optimization problem where the cost vector is a conditional expectation:
+In a CLO problem, a decision-maker needs to select a decision, denoted by $z$, from a set of feasible options $\Z$.
+The decision incurs an uncertain linear cost $Y\tr z$, which is determined by a random coefficient vector $Y\in\Y$ that is not observed at the time of the decision.
+The decision-maker does, however, observe predictive features (or contexts) $X\in\mathcal{X}\subseteq \X$ prior to decision, which help reduce uncertainty in the random cost coefficients $Y$.
+The goal of CLO is to use the features $X$ to choose the decision $z$ that minimizes the expected cost.
+Mathematically, CLO can be expressed either as a contextual stochastic optimization problem or a linear optimization problem where the cost vector is a conditional expectation: